 - Supercomputer Clusters: computational support for gravitational physics and astrophysics

 Contact UsWe appreciate your interest in your career.
 We will make every effort to help you succeed.
-Call our office and ask to speak with Mindy Blake, the Career Cervices Coordinator who works with the Physics program.
+Call our office and ask to speak with Kris Stehler, the career services coordinator who works with the Physics program.
 For your convenience, you can access information and services through our web site at www.rit.edu/careerservices.